pm2-hive/pm2-hive.github.io/docs/full.md

 ### Histogram

-Keeps a resevoir of statistically relevant values biased towards the last 5 minutes to explore their distribution.
+Keeps a reservoir of statistically relevant values biased towards the last 5 minutes to explore their distribution.

 ```javascript
 var io = require('@pm2/io')